Owners can apply for grants to cover up to half cost of deep retrofit for homes

 The National Home Energy Upgrade Scheme signed off by the Cabinet aims to retrofit 500,000 homes by 2030.

-Homeowners will be able to apply for grants to cover up to half of the cost for deep retrofit of their homes under plans rubberstamped by the Government
+Homeowners will be able to apply for grants to cover up to half of the cost to deep retrofit their homes under plans rubberstamped by the Government

 The Cabinet signed off on plans for the home insulation scheme on Tuesday.